Asian shares extend gains after more Wall Street records

 The yield on the 10-year Treasury rose to 0.94% from 0.92% late Tuesday.

-In other trading, benchmark U.S. crude oil shed 12 cents to $45.48 per barrel in electronic trading on the New York Mercantile Exchange.
-It lost 16 cents to $45.60 per barrel.
+In other trading, benchmark U.S. crude oil shed 14 cents to $45.46 per barrel in electronic trading on the New York Mercantile Exchange.
+It lost 16 cents to $45.60 per barrel on Tuesday.

 AP Business Writers Damian J. Troise and Alex Veiga contributed.